wichitastateCS211/lab08/README.md

 ## Requirement
 - Commit **only** only your source code file.
 - This program takes no input from the user.
-- Nothing shall be printed to the screen.
+- Nothing shall be printed to the screen unless an error occurred.

 ## Hints
 - Remember the "proper etiquette" surrounding file streams.